Equinox-01/cerberus/README.md

 # Cerberus

 **Cerberus** is a tool for securely deleting files and directories using the DoD 5220.22-M method.
-It offersa command-line application.
+It offers a command-line application.

 ## Features